Walter Walker (British Army officer): Military career

 In 1957, he was promoted to brigadier and commander of 99th Gurkha Infantry Brigade Group in Malaya.
-This was the most demanding and important command in the Army with the task of finally defeating the most formidable remaining terrorists in Johore in Operation Tiger.
-Walker maintained an excellent relationship with police Special Branch; he took great pains in the development of intelligence, and made frequent use of ambushes.
-In Malaya, he demonstrated his mastery in ambush skills which he had initially learnt in Waziristan on India's North-West Frontier in 1939 to 1941.
-He was recognised as a gifted trainer of troops, and had the gift of inspiring confidence and enthusiasm.
+It was an important command, tasked with finally defeating the most formidable remaining terrorists in Johore in Operation Tiger.
+Walker maintained a good relationship with the police Special Branch, focused on development of intelligence, and made frequent use of ambushes.
+In Malaya, he demonstrated the ambush skills which he had initially learnt in Waziristan on India's North-West Frontier in 1939 to 1941.
+He was recognised as a gifted trainer of troops, who inspired confidence and enthusiasm.

 In 1959, 99th Brigade was sent to Singapore in advance of the forthcoming elections.
 Walker was told to take charge of internal security throughout Singapore Island.
 The 99th Brigade were highly skilled jungle fighters, but urban Singapore was a very different environment, and internal security an entirely new assignment.
 Walker immediately instituted a typically thorough training programme.
 No manual existed on the subject, so Walker wrote one.
 Internal Security in a City became the army standard on the subject.
 The elections passed peacefully.
 Walker relinquished command and attended the Imperial Defence College in London.
 He was unimpressed by the politically tuned officers and considered that politics was the business of politicians not soldiers.
+During this time he also attended a demonstration of the AR-15 rifle at the Small Arms School at Hythe, and supported the purchase of the gun as both a specialist weapon for jungle combat and a general-issue replacement for the British army's current battle rifles, submachine guns and light machine guns.
 After the course, in 1961, he was promoted to major general and appointed General Officer Commanding 17th Gurkha Division and major general, Brigade of Gurkhas.
 17 Division was the operational headquarters for all non-Malayan formations (99 Gurkha Infantry Brigade and 28 Commonwealth Brigade) and divisional units in Malaya.

 Rumours about the axing of the Gurkhas emerged and Walker played an astute hand involving the King of Nepal and the U.S. Ambassador there to protect them.
 It did not endear him to the Chief of the Imperial General Staff and he came close to being sacked.
 However, on 8 December 1962, while he was in Nepal visiting Gurkha pensioners in the Himalayas and some days walk from transport, a revolt broke out in Brunei.
 Walker reached Singapore 9 days later.